 1. Change To Aerodynamic Roof Rack Crossbars

-If your vehicle has factory crossbars installed, chances are they are not aerodynamic.
+If your vehicle has factory crossbars installed, they are not aerodynamic.
 If your roof rack crossbars are round or square bars, you should consider changing them to aerodynamic crossbars.

 The aerodynamic crossbar is designed with an elliptical or sharpened trailing edge that can reduce vortex shedding noise.

-In general, they make your roof rack quiet, minimize wind drag and improve the gas mileage.
-The cost of aero bars can range from $40 up to 500, depending on the quality and size.
+They generally make your roof rack quiet, minimize wind drag and improve the gas mileage.
+The cost of aero bars can range from $40 to 500, depending on the quality and size.

 2. Is Your Cross Bars Installation Correct?

 If you’re still noticing annoying wind noise after installing your aerodynamic crossbars, then it might be time to double-check the installation.
 It could be from an incorrect crossbar installation.

 You might be installed in the wrong orientation, the trailing edge facing towards the front of your car.
 Remember what airplane wings look like?